MatejSloboda/Dijkstra_map_for_Godot/README.md

 you can also look at the unit tests in Tests/unit/*

-you should also look at our documentation in ??? (currently working on getting easy to see documentation, right now run
+you should also look at our documentation in DOCUMENTATION.md (if you have cargo and dont trust DOCUMENTATION.md to be the latest available doc, run :
-$: cargo doc --no-deps --open
-to open the documentatio
+`$: cargo doc --no-deps --open` to open the documentation in your browser
 ## Features && HowTo's

 #### Basic Behaviour